NATO stands for the North Atlantic Treaty Organization, which was formed in 1949 in the aftermath of World War II and at the outset of the Cold War.

 In the years following the 1991 breakup of the Soviet Union, NATO's mission has shifted somewhat in response.

-Following the September 11 terrorist attacks in the United States, NATO troops were called into action to fulfill the group's charter, which states that an attack on one member is an attack on all.
+Following the Sept.
+11 terrorist attacks in the United States, NATO troops were called into action to fulfill the group's charter.
 In 2003, NATO assumed control of military operations in the anti-terrorist occupation of Afghanistan, leading the International Security Assistance Force (ISAF) until Jan 1, 2015.

 NATO forces have also been active in anti-piracy efforts off the east coast of Africa, and in the 2011 civil war in Libya.